meikse/binary_watch/README.md

 1. program is written normal C
 2. chip is atmega328p, the .hex-file (in the software folder) has to be flashed on the chip
 3. there is a various variety of programmers who can do the job, but easiest ist to hook the chip on an arduino and use it ans an ISP
+4. to compile the code, use avr-gcc (Makefile not existent anymore)
-3. flashed with avrdude (subs whatever programmer you use):\
+5. flashed with avrdude (subs whatever programmer you use):\
 `avrdude -c usbtiny -p m328 -U flash:w:main.hex`

 ## hardware